freedomofpress/securedrop/docs/set_up_admin_tails.rst

 .. note:: Since the repository is fairly large and Tor can be slow,
 	  this may take a few minutes.

+.. caution:: Do not download SecureDrop Git repository as a Zip file,
+             or any other means.
+Only download by using the given git command.

 Verify the Release Tag
 ~~~~~~~~~~~~~~~~~~~~~~

+.. caution:: Do not skip this step as this steps validates the files
+             in your Git repository.

 First, download and verify the **SecureDrop Release Signing Key**.